Stocks waver on Wall Street; big tech firms weigh on indexes

-NEW YORK (AP) — Stocks wavered in morning trading on Wall Street Monday as markets cool down following their biggest weekly gain since the summer.
+NEW YORK (AP) — Stocks wavered in midday trading on Wall Street Monday as markets cool down following their biggest weekly gain since the summer.

 Trading remained uncertain.
-The benchmark S&P 500 index had more gainers than losers, but was weighed down by technology stocks, which helped lead the market higher last week.
-Microsoft fell 2.4% and Apple fell 1.2%.
+The benchmark S&P 500 was roughly split between gainers and losers, but was weighed down by technology stocks, which helped lead the market higher last week.
+Microsoft fell 1.7% and Apple fell 1%.

 Bond yields rose.
 The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.87% from 3.81% late Thursday.
 Bond markets were closed on Friday for Veterans Day.